rasi10/rasi10-hotel-test-vue/README.md

 ### Alternatively, you can run the three commands as one
 ```
 npm install && npm run build && npm run start

+OBS: if you run into problems, before attempting to run again the command above, runn the following commands:
+npm update
+npm cache clean --force
 ```
 ### Run the project for developement
 ```